Justin Rowlatt: Later career

 Rowlatt reports regularly for From Our Own Correspondent.
 His dispatches have included reflections on his experiences with the Awa tribe in the Amazon, the time he discussed gay rights while taking a sauna with two homophobic Russians, and what India's space scientists and street children have in common.

 Rowlatt was a foreign correspondent, as the BBC's lead reporter for the entire South Asia region.
 He took up the post in Delhi for two years, starting February 2015.
 One of his first assignments was the April 2015 Nepal earthquake.
 That summer he went undercover to Thalsevana, a holiday resort taken over by the Sri Lankan military during the civil war.

-Since 2019 he has been chief environment correspondent.
+In 2019 he has been chief environment correspondent at the BBC.
+The BBC appointed Rowlatt as climate editor in September 2021.

 Personal life

 Rowlatt is married to writer and former BBC World Service producer Bee Rowlatt and they have four children.
-The family appears in the year-long filming of Ethical Man, and "Ethical Wife" contributed independently to the series by investigating his oil company holdings.
+The family appeared in the year-long filming of Ethical Man, and "Ethical Wife" contributed independently to the series by investigating his oil company holdings.
 She has written of their relationship and family life in her book Talking About Jane Austen in Baghdad.
 The couple jointly presented the 2013 documentary Make Me a German.

-Rowlatt's paternal great-grandfather, Sir Sidney Rowlatt, was a judge on the King's Bench Division of the High Court of England and Wales.
-In 1918, he headed the controversial Rowlatt Committee to evaluate terrorism and seditious movements in British India, and drafted the repressive Rowlatt Act, which authorised stricter press censorship and the arrest and indefinite detention of suspects without due process.
-The passage of the Act in March 1919 ignited protests across the subcontinent and led directly to the Jallianwala Bagh massacre (also known as the Amritsar Massacre); it has been cited as a major factor in stimulating and expanding the Indian independence movement.

-As the South Asia correspondent for the BBC, Justin Rowlatt acknowledged his family connection in August 2017.
-In a BBC article examining the post-1947 India-British relationship, he said he had initially been worried his surname would prove a handicap during his posting in India, but that it had not, as the nation had largely moved on.

-His maternal grandfather, Theo Ionides, was born in 1900 and, although eager to participate in World War I, just missed action.
-He studied engineering at Oxford University, and settled in India to work with Ralli Brothers until it folded in the 1930s.
-When World War II started, Ionides joined the Royal Navy Volunteer Reserve.
-He was handpicked by Ian Fleming, author of the James Bond series, to join No. 30 Commando, a special intelligence unit tasked to move ahead of advancing Allied forces.
-His unit crossed the Channel a few days after D-Day; Ionides was killed by a German bomb that night.
-His daughter Penelope, Rowlatt's mother, was a young child then, and so grew up without a father.
+Rowlatt's paternal great-grandfather was the judge Sir Sidney Rowlatt who headed the Rowlatt Committee in British India.

+Rowlatt was a passenger on the train that derailed and crashed at Hatfield on 17 October 2000.